Thai-inspired Red Curry Pasta is a delicious, vegan 30-minute meal that's perfect for a quick lunch or busy weeknight dinner.

 - Kosher salt and ground black pepper - Season the dish with a dash of kosher salt and pepper to taste.

-ADDITIONAL FLAVOR OPTION: if you want to bump up the Thai flavors and do not follow a vegan diet, you could add a teaspoon of fish sauce at this point.
+ADDITIONAL FLAVOR OPTION: if you do not follow a vegan diet, a great way to bump up the Thai flavors is by adding a teaspoon of fish sauce at this point.
 Fish sauce is a common Thai ingredient and really adds lovely flavor to this dish.
 However, it is not vegan.

-This recipe makes about 6 to 8 servings.
-You can refrigerate leftovers in an airtight container for up to five days.
-You can also freeze leftovers in a freezer-safe container or gallon-size resealable freezer bags for up to three months.
+You can refrigerate leftovers in an airtight container for up to 5 days.
+You can also freeze leftovers in a freezer-safe container or gallon-size resealable freezer bags for up to 3 months.

-What Wine to Serve With Thai Red Curry Pasta
+🍷 What wine to serve with Red Curry Pasta

 More Dairy-Free Recipes to Try